Love Religion: Chart performance

 "Love Religion" was quite successful on the charts in Europe and remains one of U96's most successful songs.
 It reached number two in both Finland and Sweden, being held off reaching the top spot by "Old Pop in an Oak" by Rednex and "Stay Another Day" by East 17.
 In Finland, it spent two weeks as number two and further five weeks within the top 10.
 The single also entered the top 10 in Austria (7), Denmark (9), Germany (5), the Netherlands (9) and Switzerland (10).
 Additionally, "Love Religion" was a top-20 hit in France (15) and a top-30 hit in Belgium (27 and 23 in Flanders and Wallonia).

 In the UK, it charted outside the UK Top 100, peaking at number 134, but it was a UK club hit.
 On the Eurochart Hot 100, the single peaked at number 12 in December 1994, after five weeks on the chart.
 On the European Dance Radio Chart, it peaked at number four in January following year, becoming the fourth most-played dance song on European radio that week.
-Outside Europe, "Love Religion" peaked at number 16 in Israel and number 208 in Australia.
+Outside Europe, "Love Religion" charted in West Asia, where it became a top-20 hit also in Israel, peaking at number 16 on 10 January 1995.
+In Australia, it only reached number 206.
 The single was awarded with a gold record in Germany, after 250,000 units were sold there.

 Music video

-The music video for "Love Religion" was directed by German film director and producer Nico Beyer.
+The music video for "Love Religion" was directed by German film director and producer Nico Beyer and filmed in Hamburg, Germany and Paris, France.
 It features Dutch singer, actress and TV host Daisy Dee performing on wide billboards at different sites in an urban city setting.
 She is dressed in a long, black bondage-oriented dress, performing towards a metallic wall in the background.
 These kind of outfits were popular in German music videos at the time, as in "Flying High" by Captain Hollywood Project and "Be My Lover" by La Bouche.
 Dee also wears long black gloves and her arms are chained to the ceiling, while she performs.
 In between, female dancers performs, wearing all kind of bondage- and fetish-oriented outfits.
 Frontman and producer of U96, Alex Christensen, appears in both the beginning and end of the video.
+Patrick Duroux was responsible for the camera and the video was produced by Chopstick Films.
 "Love Religion" was A-listed on German music television channel VIVA in November 1994.
+In February 1995, the video received active rotation on MTV Europe and was B-listed on France's MCM.